 Wayne Curtis is the author of And a Bottle of Rum: A History of the New World in Ten Cocktails, a chronicle of America’s most ignoble spirit.
-He’s also a contributing editor at The Atlantic magazine, where he launched and wrote the “Drinks” column from 2008 to 2014, and he writes regularly for Imbibe and The Daily Beast.
-He’s also written about spirits for The New York Times, Sunset, Yankee, enRoute, American Scholar, American Archeology and The Wall Street Journal.
-He lives in New Orleans and Grand Lake Stream, Maine.
+He’s been a columnist at The Atlantic magazine, The Daily Beast and American Scholar, and he's currently a columnist at Imbibe and Garden & Gun.
+He’s also written about spirits for The New York Times, Sunset, Yankee, enRoute, American Archeology and The Wall Street Journal.
+He's co-founder of the New Orleans Spirits Competition (presented by Tales of the Cocktail Foundation), and he teaches nonfiction writing at Johns Hopkins University.
+He lives mostly in New Orleans, sometimes in Maine.

 - story: Wayne Curtis